Mackenzie of Gairloch: Hector Mackenzie, XI of Gairloch

-Three natural children by the house-keeper, Jean Urquhart.
+He also had three natural children with the house-keeper, Jean Urquhart.

 Sir Hector Mackenzie died on April 26, 1826, and was buried in Beauly Priory.

 Francis Alexander Mackenzie, XII of Gairloch

 Francis Alexander Mackenzie, 12th of Gairloch and fifth Baronet, was like his father interested in the county affairs.
 During the Highland Potato Famine he sent cargoes of meal and seed potatoes to the Gairloch tenantry in 1836–37.
 This left him in debt with Grant of Redcastle and he arranged for his brother, Dr John Mackenzie of Eileanach, to manage his affairs.
 He and his second wife went for a few years to Brittany where their son Osgood Hanbury Mackenzie was born.
 The Dr ultimately had to pay Grant £7000 to clear Francis Mackenzie's debt.

 In 1836, Francis Mackenzie published Hints for the Use of Highland Tenants and Cottagers, which consisted of 273 pages with English and Gaelic versions written on opposite pages.

 He married firstly, in the 31st year of his age, in 1829, Cythe Caroline, eldest daughter of Smith-Wright of Rempstone Hall, Nottinghamshire.
 They had the following children: